ArtFlag/recipes/docs/bread/pretzels.md

 - 4 cups + 2 tablespoons (500 g) bread flour

 Water bath:
-Water: 2L
+Water: 1L
-Baking soda: 2 tablespoons
+Baking soda: 2 tablespoons or Natron: 40g
 Dark brown sugar: 1 tablespoon

 1. In the bowl of a stand mixer, stir together the active sourdough starter, water, honey and salt.
 Cover the bowl and let rest at room temperature for 8-12 hours.